Day 4 of creation sees God regulating the Sun and Moon to establish our calendar of seasons, days and years

 19 And the evening and the morning were the fourth day.

-‘And God made two great lights…’ The Hebrew word made is asa (6213) meaning to do or to make in the broadest sense, also including the KJV translation ‘appoint’ (see Further Study below).
-The point being, this is not the moment of creation of these orbs, that had already taken place a few billion years previous as seen in Genesis 1.1.
+“And God made two great lights…” The Hebrew word made is asa (H6213) meaning to do or to make in the broadest sense, also including the KJV translation appoint (see Further Study below).
+The point being, this is not the moment of creation of these orbs that had already taken place a few billion years previous, as seen in Genesis 1:1.

 Day 4 of Creation week is the making or appointing of the sun and moon to a specific function.

-Day and night, light and dark are measured by the movement of the Earth in relation to the Sun, this indeed was established on Day 1 where, as explained, we had a clear emphasis on the light and dark.
+The movement of the Earth and Sun established the Day and night, light and darkness routine.
+God set this in motion on Day 1, where, as explained, we had a clear emphasis on the light and dark.

 On Day 4 of creation, the emphasis is quite different.
-The celestial bodies are elements for establishing and measuring time: for signs to designate seasons, days and years.
-These celestial bodies, as majestic as they might be, are nothing but accumulated matter and energy, they are certainly not instruments of worship or prediction… they are there to help us measure and follow time.
-Frankly, a book could be written to explain Day 4 of creation … and I’ve started it! … but not here.
-Although I will whet your appetite and maybe provoke you into some extra Bible study.
+The celestial bodies are elements for establishing and measuring time: for signs to designate seasons, days, and years.
+These heavenly bodies, as majestic as they might be, are nothing but accumulated matter and energy, they are certainly not instruments of worship or prediction, they are there to help us measure and follow time.
+Frankly, I could write a book to explain Day 4 of creation, and I’ve started it!
+But not here.
+Although I will whet your appetite and maybe provoke you into some new Bible study.

 The greater light (verse 16), the sun, establishes the year.
-The lesser light, the moon, establishes the months.
-Months are not specifically mentioned in this verse but they are certainly implied by the moon and also the word seasons.
-Months are portions of the year and the Bible generally numbers them (Gen. 7.11, 8.4 etc) rather than giving names as we do.
+The lesser light, the moon, sets the months.
+This verse does not explicitly mention months, but it implies them when referring to the moon and seasons.
+Months are portions of the year, and the Bible generally numbers them (Gen. 7:11, 8:4, etc.) rather than giving names as we do.
 There is a focus on the calculation of the calendar.
 That’s the key to day 4 of creation.

 There are many supposed controversies regarding Genesis.
-One is, how can there be light from the sun on Day 1 when it was only created on Day 4 of creation?
+One is, how can there be light from the sun on Day 1 when its creation was on Day 4 of creation?
 Aha, a contradiction!
 Well, I just explained what’s going on.
 You have to look a little deeper and further than a cursory read of an English Bible.
 Detractors and even supposed theologians quickly and readily point these supposed discrepancies out.
-Don’t fall into the trap. learn to use Bible tools properly and dig out the deeper meaning of God’s word.
-As we make progress all these interrogations will fall into place.
+Don’t fall into the trap.
+Learn to use Bible tools properly and dig out the deeper meaning of God’s word.
+As we make progress, all these interrogations will fall into place.

 Let’s focus on a deeper meaning of day 4 of creation.
-What is the importance of the 2 lights to establish the calendar year and its seasons?
+What is the importance of the two lights to establish the calendar year and its seasons?
 The sun and moon are signs (226) as it clearly states in verse 14.
 Study H226 in Strong’s concordance.
-You’ll see that it means: miracle and token … as evidence of something.
-Signs (H226) comes from H225 which means consent.
-Again these signs are not to be worshipped but are evidence of an agreement (consent) between their Maker and those made … you and me, the inhabitants of Earth, who witness the effects of the sun and moon.
+You’ll see what it means: miracle and token, as evidence of something.
+The word Signs (H226) comes from H225, which implies consent.
+Again, these signs are not to be worshipped but are evidence of an agreement (consent) between their Maker and those made, you and me.
+As inhabitants of Earth, we witness the effects of the sun and moon.
 I’m referring to the seasonal agricultural harvests.

 In the previous chapter of Origin of the Universe, I referred to how we need 22.8 billion meals a day to feed the planet.
 Those meals are available only because there are agricultural seasons.
 The food on your plate is present because those two lights are regulating the growing seasons.
-Do you see the coherent completeness — the signs, evidence, miracles — that day 4 of Creation is referring to?
-From the sun and moon to the food you eat and all the steps in-between which I enumerated in Inventory of the Universe.These celestial bodies, as majestic as they might be, are nothing but accumulated matter and energy, they are not instruments of worship or prediction... they are there to help us measure and follow time.
+Do you see the coherent completeness — the signs, evidence, miracles — to what day 4 of Creation is referring?
+From the sun and moon to the food you eat, and all the steps in-between, which I enumerated in Inventory of the Universe.These celestial bodies, as majestic as they might be, are nothing but accumulated matter and energy, they are not instruments of worship or prediction... they are there to help us measure and follow time.
 Click To Tweet

-We take certain periods of time for granted: seasons, days and years.
+We take specific periods for granted: seasons, days, and years.
 In this verse, we have the astronomical making (appointing) of our calendar, universally established by universally visible signs.
-No matter how we slice it, with the movements of the earth, moon, and sun we establish days, months, years and seasons.
+No matter how we slice it, with the movements of the earth, moon, and sun, we establish days, months, years, and seasons.

-I draw your attention to this order of time measurement because in the Bible it’s not presented the way I wrote it: days, months, years and seasons.
-In verse 14 we see: for seasons, for days and years.
-Months are not mentioned and the days and years, which, I think, we city folk would have a tendency to announce of first importance, are grouped together and mentioned last.
+I draw your attention to this order of time measurement because, in the Bible, it’s not presented the way I wrote it: days, months, years, and seasons.
+In verse 14, we see: for seasons, for days and years.
+It does not mention months and the days and years, which, I think, we city folk would tend to announce of first importance, are grouped and mentioned last.
 The seasons are given the prime first position, as a separate entity, giving them the limelight.

-In our Western city-centered cultures, although megalopolises are a worldwide phenomenon we have no room for seasons barely realizing their existence other than certain holidays and the heating bill.
-Major error, because moad(im), the Hebrew word for season(s), has an unsuspected key role to play in assembling our jigsaw puzzle.
+In our Western city-centered cultures, although megalopolises are a worldwide phenomenon, we have no room for seasons, barely realizing their existence other than certain holidays and the heating bill.
+Big mistake, because moad(im), the Hebrew word for season(s), has a crucial unsuspected role to play in assembling our jigsaw puzzle.
 I will even go so far as to say that it is one of the two main concepts, both mentioned in the creation week, without which it is impossible to assemble the pieces of God’s plan.

 The seasons follow the flora of Day 3.
-In fact, seasons are inseparable from the cycle of the greenery around us.
-Today we fly roses around the world from some unlikely places: Columbia, Ecuador, Kenya and Ethiopia, the biggest exporters.
+Seasons are inseparable from the cycle of the greenery around us.
+Today we fly roses around the world from some unlikely places: Columbia, Ecuador, Kenya, and Ethiopia, the biggest exporters.
 You can find them 365 days a year at your florist.
-In fact, roses are a spring and summer flower.
+In reality, roses are a spring and summer flower.

-The same is true of all flowers, vegetables, fruit and deciduous trees.
-Each has a season, each has a cycle and together they make for a full year of available sustenance and beauty.
-A good nutritionist will tell you to eat fruit in season, to intake its vitamins, minerals from its freshness and wholesomeness.
-This should encourage us to ingest a larger variety of fruits and vegetables, keeping us closer to local produce and our earthy, seasonal rather than our global industrial dependency.
+The same is true of all flowers, vegetables, fruit, and deciduous trees.
+Each has a season, each has a cycle, and together they make for a full year of available sustenance and beauty.
+A functional nutritionist will tell you to eat the fruit in season, to intake its vitamins, minerals from its freshness and wholesomeness.
+That should encourage us to ingest a wider variety of fruits and vegetables, keeping us closer to local produce and our earthy, seasonal rather than our global industrial dependency.

-Even greenhouses, often with the forced growing of vegetables in vitaminized and mineralized solutions, never seeing earth just as battery chickens never see the sun, cause us to adulterate seasons.
-Audit of the Universe revealed how modern agriculture is more and more divorced from land, water and seasons.
+Take greenhouses, they often force grow vegetables in vitaminized and mineralized solutions, never using earth.
+Or, battery chickens which never see the sun, causing us to devalue seasons.
+Audit of the Universe revealed how modern agriculture is more and more divorced from land, water, and seasons.
 We have forgotten the consent — the relationship between the two lights and the growing seasons — that provides our meals and consequently our very health.
-Ecology and sustainability are totally dependant on those two lights being exactly where they are in the sky and their orbits relative to Earth.
-This is the visible physical result of Day 4 of Creation.
+Ecology and sustainability are totally dependant on those two lights being exactly where they are in the sky and their orbits relative to Earth; this is the visible physical result of Day 4 of Creation.

 This appointment of seasons coupled with flora places us squarely in a subject you may have wondered why we broached in Inventory of the Universe, chronobiology.
-We see in this creation recital the establishment of time measurements, from nature we know that animate flora, trees, flowers and specifically the plants, vegetables, and fruit consumed by humankind grow in accordance with these time cycles.
-When grown and consumed in accordance with their proper time cycles produce gives the best yield with the best quality.
+We see in this creation recital the establishment of time measurements; from nature, we know that animate flora, trees, flowers, and specifically the plants, vegetables, and fruit consumed by humankind grow following these time cycles.
+When grown and consumed according to their proper time cycles, produce gives the best yield with the best quality.
 What I’m getting at here, is a central theme of humankind around which many of their yearly activities revolve: the harvest.
-Again, we in the West have lost our knowledge and closeness to the sowing, growing, watering, and weeding leading to the ultimate harvest.
+Again, we in the West have lost our knowledge and closeness to the sowing, growing, watering, and weeding, leading to harvest.

-Historic and Biblical culture, both Old Testament and New Testament revolved around the harvests.
-No further details here but we shall be returning, in depth, to the subject of the SPIRITUAL harvest because it unlocks the time measurement or timeframe of the entire puzzle of God’s plan for humankind we are assembling.
-This is the real establishment of peace and prosperity on Earth.
+Historical and Biblical culture, both Old Testament and New Testament, revolved around the harvests.
+No further details here, but we shall be returning, in-depth, to the subject of the SPIRITUAL harvest.
+It unlocks the time measurement or timeframe of the entire puzzle of God’s plan for humankind we are assembling; this is the real establishment of peace and prosperity on Earth.